jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/deform.css";
 ```

-*Deform CSS to code CSS more intuitively.* Simple intuitive improvements of the CSS developer experience, plus all buttons and inputs are normalized across modern browsers so they can be consistently styled.
+*Deform CSS to code CSS for all elements easier and more intuitively.* Simple rules for more convenient and intuitive styling.
+Includes normalizing all buttons and inputs across modern browsers so they can be consistently styled.

 <Details>
 <em slot="summary">Tips</em>